 - Use only fire resistant mulches.
 'Gorilla Hair" or similar shredded bark should be removed in this zone.
 Composted mulch and large bark and chips may be OK.

-This extends 30 feet* out from buildings, structures, decks, etc.
+The Intermediate Zone from 5' to 30' out from buildings, structures, decks, etc.

 - Remove all dead plants, grass, and weeds (vegetation).